David Perlstein, MD, MBA, FAAP

 - Find a local Pediatrician in your town

 What is bedwetting?

 Bedwetting, also called nocturnal enuresis, is the involuntary passage of urine (urinary incontinence) while asleep.
 Inherent in the definition of bedwetting is satisfactory bladder control while the person is awake.
-Therefore, urination while awake is a different condition and has a variety of difference causes than bedwetting.
+Therefore, urination while awake is a different condition and has a variety of different causes than bedwetting.